hkust-nlp/SynCSE/README.md

 ### Training

 #### Data
-Please download the SynCSE-partial-NLI and the SynCSE-scratch-NLI [datasets](#datasets), and put them into the data folder.
+You can specify `sjtu-lit/SynCSE-partial-NLI` or `sjtu-lit/SynCSE-scratch-NLI` in the scripts/sup_train_mp.sh.
+It will download the dataset automatically.
+You can also download the SynCSE-partial-NLI and the SynCSE-scratch-NLI [datasets](#datasets), and put them into the data folder.

 #### Training scripts